 Public cloud vs Private cloud - Which is right for your telecom business?

-More and more telecommunication businesses are adopting hosted services which in turn opening up a whole new world of solutions using the cloud hosted services.
-These cloud-hosted service are much more cost effective as compared to onsite solutions.
-Onsite implementation requires installation of hardware, heavy equipment and its maintenance.
-Scalability is another important factor that cloud-hosted services makes very easy.
-If a company want to expand no additional hardware will be required for installation by the company.
+More and more telecommunication businesses are adopting hosted services which in turn opens up a whole new world of solutions using cloud-hosted services.
+These cloud-hosted services are much more cost-effective as compared to onsite solutions.
+Onsite implementation requires the installation of hardware, heavy equipment, and its maintenance.
+Scalability is another important factor that cloud-hosted services make very easy.
+If a company wants to expand no additional hardware will be required for installation by the company.

 Cloud hosting models can be either public or private.
-Public cloud refers to a cloud infrastructure in which a third-party offers applications, storage and resources hosting for your organization either free or pay-per-usage basis.
-Private cloud refers to an internal cloud infrastructure that is solely operated for a single organization.
-The private cloud services can be managed and hosted either internally (by the organization itself) or externally (by a third-party service provider) but in any case, the applications, storage and resources must be have access for only single organization.
+The public cloud refers to a cloud infrastructure in which a third party offers applications, storage, and resources hosting for your organization on either a free or pay-per-usage basis.
+A private cloud refers to an internal cloud infrastructure that is solely operated for a single organization.
+The private cloud services can be managed and hosted either internally (by the organization itself) or externally (by a third-party service provider) but in any case, the applications, storage, and resources must have access for only a single organization.

 There is also a hybrid approach that combines the benefits of public and private cloud computing.
-The hybrid cloud service is composed of some combination of private, public and free community based cloud services.
-Business can take advantage of the scalability and cost-effectiveness of public cloud services, while also ensuring that confidential data is kept in a private cloud for greater security by opting the hybrid approach.
+The hybrid cloud service is composed of some combination of private, public, and free community-based cloud services.
+Businesses can take advantage of the scalability and cost-effectiveness of public cloud services, while also ensuring that confidential data is kept in a private cloud for greater security by opting for the hybrid approach.